-Working Pattern/Conditions Resignation

-(Full time/Non-Full time, Date from Term

-Name Name Title Role Content With/Without Compensation, President, of
+Name Title Role Content Working Pattern/Conditions (Full time/Non-Full time, With/Without Compensation, Etc.) Resignation Date from President, Etc. Term of Office - - - - - -

-With/Without Compensation, Etc. Office

-Etc.)

-- - - - 1 -

 Total Number of Senior Advisor/Advisor who is a Former President and Representative Director, 0 etc.